One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Numerical results

 \subsection{Bifurcation diagram with continuing $l$}

 We vary $l_1=l_2=l\in [0.2,3.0]$ with step size $0.01$ and $c=1$ in \cref{fig:lcont}.
 There is only one stable OR solution for $l\in [1.25, 3.0]$, being the energy minimiser of the full energy \cref{eq:4}.
-For $l\approx 1.25$, there is a pitchfork bifurcation consisting of two stable branches and one unstable OR branch (see \cref{fig:l1} for an illustration of these three solutions at $l=1$).
+For $l\approx 1.25$, there is a pitchfork bifurcation consisting of two stable solution branches and one unstable OR branch (also see \cref{fig:l1}).
 In fact, the two stable solutions (Solutions $1$ and $3$ in \cref{fig:l1}) differ by the sign of $Q_{12}$ and $M_2$, i.e., for every solution branch, $(Q_{11}, Q_{12}, M_1, M_2)$, there exists another solution branch with $(Q_{11}, - Q_{12}, M_1, -M_2 )$.
-The stable solution branches correspond to a smooth rotation in $\nvec$, between the two end points $y=\pm 1$ and are actually the global energy minimisers for $l\le 1.25$.
+The stable solution branches correspond to a smooth rotation in $\nvec$, between $y=\pm 1$ and are actually the global energy minimisers for $l\le 1.25$.

 As $l$ becomes smaller, more (stable or unstable) solutions are found.
-More specifically, there are four disconnected bifurcations appearing around $l=0.55$, giving two further stable solutions, which are also local energy minimisers (see Solutions $1$ and $8$ in \cref{fig:l0.2} for an illustration) for $l\in [0.2,0.55]$.
+More specifically, there are four disconnected bifurcations appearing around $l=0.55$, giving two further stable solutions, which are also local energy minimisers (see \cref{fig:l0.2} for an illustration) for $l\in [0.2,0.55]$.
 Again, they only differ by the sign of $Q_{12}$ and $M_2$.
-In \cref{fig:l0.2}, we plot eight newly found solution profiles, along with their stabilities.
-The stable solutions typically correspond to a smooth $\nvec$-profiles with minimal rotation (minimal topological degree consistent with the boundary conditions) , while the stable normalised magnetisation profiles $\mvec$ are also smooth, except for a thin interval of large rotation in $\mvec$ localised near the end points $y=\pm 1$.
-Meanwhile, it can be seen that the unstable solution pairs, i.e., Solutions $2$ \& $7$, Solutions $3$ \& $6$ and Solutions $4$ \& $5$ also differ by the sign of $Q_{12}$ and $M_2$.
-Interestingly, all profiles with interior jumps in $\nvec$ and $\mvec$ are unstable.
+In \cref{fig:l0.2}, we plot two examples of newly found stable solution profiles.
+The stable solutions typically correspond to a smooth $\nvec$-profiles with minimal rotation (minimal topological degree consistent with the boundary conditions), while the stable normalised magnetisation profiles $\mvec$ are also smooth, except near $y=\pm 1$.